 In the discussion of my article on copyright salami, I suggested that copyright based on content as short as a sentence would not be very robust.
 I had reasoned that if the sentences were short enough, the would be a high probability that the same sentence had already appeared in a copyrighted work, or even in a work that was in the public domain.
 I imagined building huge databases of sentences that had already been used so as to clear them for reuse.

 I decided to do some testing first.
 I chose a page at random (p.
 447) from my (print) copy of J. K. Rowling's Harry Potter and the Deathly Hallows.
-I extracted the sentences, and put each sentences into Google and into Google Book Search.
+I extracted the sentences, and put each sentence into Google and into Google Book Search.
 The results surprised me.

 My first test sentence was

 "Get - off - her!"
 Ron shouted.With only 5 words, none of them uncommon, I expected to get a a few close matches.
 The book search produced zero hits, and no results at all close.
 The general Google search was more interesting.
 Of the 7 hits, all of them exact matches, the top two of seven hits appear to be properly attributed fair use quotations from the book.
 Two other hits were to complete, unauthorized copies of the book.
 One of these, on SlideShare, offers this disclaimer:

 "hey here i got this book in pdf format .. am i violating anything after .. uploading this stuff over here ... just let me know .. if any issue come in existence, will remove itAlthough the item has had 34,000 views, it pdf itself appears to have been removed from SlideShare.
 The pdf posted by a Filipino web designer on his web site, though, is still available (and has been since August) and is of quite good quality.